-We will uplift historically excluded Baltimoreans, while also attracting investment, businesses, and people committed to contributing to an equitable economy.
+Baltimore will show the world how to create an urban economy that is based on diversity, inclusion, and resiliency and uplifts historically excluded Baltimoreans, while attracting investment, businesses, and people committed to contributing to an equitable economy.

-We will build a strong and inclusive economy by facing our city’s history of racialized economic disinvestment and the negative impact systemic racism has had on our Black residents and the greater community.
+We will build a strong and inclusive economy by recognizing our city’s history of racialized economic disinvestment and the damage systemic racism has done to our Black residents and the greater community.